 We ran downhill as fast as we could and probably used more foul language in that short period than we did in an entire year as the lightning intensified.
 Thoughts flashed through my head, from the love of my life to all the things I still wanted to do with my life.
 I wanted to survive.

-On another occasion on a wilderness hike in the Kruger National Park, lightning also posed a threat.
-We camped in tents in the middle of the park and a storm was approaching from afar.
+On another occasion, on a wilderness hike in the Kruger National Park, lightning also posed a threat.
+We camped in tents in the middle of the park, and a storm was approaching from afar.
 Early that morning, during the thunderstorm, we had to move camp as our tents were in an unsuitable location, and the heavy rain caused flooding.
 We had to move to a higher point while lightning was striking around us.
-Thinking back to this, what we did was extremely dangerous.
-My adrenalin was pumping with every lightning strike.
-Luckily no harm was done and we were okay, but it is always better to be safe and not partake in risky activity.

 - When you see lightning, count to 30.
 If you hear the roar of thunder before you get to 30, go inside immediately.
 It is not safe to hide under an open tent or a tree.
 It is not safe to be on top of a mountain either, so move to a lower vantage point immediately.